 The different structure of the energy systems in each scenario has a strong impact on the costs.
-BPS and BPS Plus develop the least LCOE in 2050, declining to 43 \in /MWh and 41 \in /MWh, respectively.
+In Figure 28 it can be observed that BPS and BPSplus develop the least LCOE in 2050, declining to 43 \in /MWh and 41 \in /MWh, respectively.
 Three quarters of the LCOE originate from capital expenditures.
 The IAS scenario reaches an LCOE of 55 \in /MWh due to extra generation, storage and balancing requirements.
-The LCOE of the CPS (which does not fully phase out fossil and nuclear fuels) further shows a small share of fuel costs as part of the composition, reaching the highest LCOE among all scenarios of 74 \in /MWh.
+The LCOE of the CPS (that does not fully phase out fossil and nuclear fuels) further shows a small share of fuel costs as part of the composition, reaching the highest LCOE among all scenarios of 74 \in /MWh.